-As COVID-19 Alert levels drop, it is important to ensure that the water systems in your building are safe for when people return.
+If there is a traffic light settings change which means that people will not be occupying a building for a period of time, it is important to ensure that the water systems in the building are made safe for when people return.

 When water is not drawn through a building's water system over an extended period, the water becomes stagnant making it potentially harmful to people.
 Water stagnation is usually prevented through regular water use, which brings in a consistent supply of fresh water from the public mains.

 Indicators of stagnation include a bad or "off" taste, unpleasant odour or slight discolouration which can indicate bacteriological growth and pipe corrosion.
 Stagnation can support the accelerated growth of many microorganisms and pathogens, such as Legionella, which can cause harm to building occupants.
 It is also possible that water left sitting for long periods of time within a building’s water system could contain excessive amounts of heavy metals.

 Regardless of whether the signs of stagnation are present, it is recommended that you ensure your building's water supply is thoroughly flushed before people return to work following the lockdown.

 Flush your water system before your business or building reopens

 Flush water through all points of use within the building before reopening such as showers, sinks, toilets.
 The process for doing this will vary depending on the building, and may need to occur in sections (e.g. floors or individual rooms) due to building size and water pressure.
 The main goal of building flushing is to replace all water inside the building’s pipes with fresh water.